alabsi91/reanimated-color-picker/readme.md

 | ringColor | string | `#fff`  | the color of the ring around the slider handle |
 | style     | object |    /    | hue slider container style                     |

-> **Note** some of the style properties will be overwritten.
+> **Note** some style properties will be overwritten.

 ### :small_orange_diamond:`<SaturationSlider />`

 ![saturation](https://github.com/alabsi91/reanimated-color-picker/blob/main/images/saturation.png?raw=true)

-- A slider to changes color saturation.
+- A slider used for changing the color's saturation.

 | Property  |  Type  | Default | Description                                           |
 | :-------- | :----: | :-----: | :---------------------------------------------------- |